rsgoncalves/ecco/README.md

 For a more informative progress monitoring, use the **-v** flag.

-after downloading
+before running
 --------------------
-In order to run properly, *ecco* needs the appropriate native library of FaCT++ for your operating system.
+In order to execute properly, *ecco* needs the appropriate native library of FaCT++ for your operating system.
-This library, denoted '*FaCT++ version 1.6.2; precompiled [OS] binaries*' should be obtained from [here](https://code.google.com/p/factplusplus/downloads/list).
+This library, denoted *FaCT++ version 1.6.2; precompiled [OS] binaries* should be obtained from [here](https://code.google.com/p/factplusplus/downloads/list).
 Afterwards, the *single* appropriate file (in Windows a **.dll**, in Linux a **.so**, or in Mac OS X a **.jnlib** file) should be moved into the **_lib_** folder.